MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/pkey-compositefx-keyworddetector-endpointeffectclsid.md

 In Windows 10 Version 1803 and later, the **PKEY\_CompositeFX\_KeywordDetector\_EndpointEffectClsid** property key identifies the keyword detector end point effect (EFX) in place.
 The driver developer should specify the single supported processing mode that their driver supports for the keyword detector pin.

-This property key is identical to the [PKEY\_FX\_KeywordDetector\_EndpointEffectClsid](pkey-fx-keyworddetector-endpointeffectclsid.md) property key, but it is a composite that uses VT_LPWSTR to allow multiple effects in a single position.
+This property key is identical to the [PKEY\_FX\_KeywordDetector\_EndpointEffectClsid](pkey-fx-keyworddetector-endpointeffectclsid.md) property key, but it is a composite that is expressed as a reg multistring in the registry to allow multiple effects in a single position.

 The INF file property key instruct audio endpoint builder to set the CLSIDs for endpoint APOs into the effects property store.
 This information is used to build the audio graph that will be used to inform upper level apps what effects are in place.